-minutes did you do this? r physical activity: describe the activity how many minutes did you do this? r physical activity: describe the activity how many minutes did you do this? r physical activity: describe the activity how many minutes did you do this?

-6th grade - page 10 Juli Arkansas Safe Routes to School
+Other physical activity: how many describe the activity minutes did you do this?
+Sun Mon Tue Wed Thu Fri Sat Other physical activity: how many describe the activity minutes did you do this?
+Sun Mon Tue Wed Thu Fri Sat Other physical activity: how many describe the activity minutes did you do this?
+Sun Mon Tue Wed Thu Fri Sat Other physical activity: how many describe the activity minutes did you do this?
+Sun Mon Tue Wed Thu Fri ôth grade - page 10

-Parents: Will you help your child to walk & run?
+Parents: Will you help your 8th grader walk & run?

 Greetings!
 We need your help!
-Your child's physical education class is participating in our local Arkansas Safe Routes to School competition.
+Your 8th grader's physical education class is participating in our local Arkansas Safe Routes to School competition.

 What this means is that we are encouraging kids to walk to school.
 Why?
 There are a great many health benefits that result from an early morning walk.
 Students arrive in class alert and ready for a good day's work in class.

 Another reason is that we are keeping track of how many miles each student walks each month.
-You can help your child win this competition by letting them walk each morning.
-Attached you can see your child's Weekly Walking Card for this first week.
+You can help your student win this competition by letting them walk each morning.

+Attached you can see your student's Weekly Walking Card for this first week.

-Does your child live within a mile of school?
+Does your student live within a mile of school?
 Within two miles?

-If so, consider letting your child walk to school daily.
-Please calculate how far your home is from the school and write it on your child's card.
+If so, consider letting your student walk to school daily.
+Please calculate how far your home is from the school and write it on your student's card.
 Each day that they walk to school, they will receive credit for that mileage.

-But what if you live too far away from school for your child to walk?
+But what if you live too far away from school for your student to walk?